Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 # PowerShell Core not supported

 With the [SOAPProxy][2] module depending on [New-WebServiceProxy][1], it means that PowerShell versions higher than 5.1 are not supported.
 Unfortunately, [New-WebServiceProxy][1] is ASMX era technology and is powered by the `System.Web.Services` assembly.
 Therefore, porting to PowerShell Core seems very unlucky because the assembly needs to be ported to .NET Core and that will probably never happen.
 ASMX is old technology and the successor is WCF but even that is not 100% supported by the .NET Core and the team has no plans to do better based on their most recent [roadmap][5] announcement.
 Regardless, I've created another issue on the PowerShell repository [requesting SOAP support from PowerShell][3].
 In my [comment][4], it becomes clear why there is much uncertainty if we will ever get cross-platform support for SOAP in PowerShell.

+The most unfortunate side effect of this limitations is that scripts depending on the [SOAPProxy][2] module cannot be executed on
+- Azure Function with PowerShell.
+- Non Windows platforms.

 # Working with the soap proxy